Our research approach

 Generate evidence

-Conduct high quality research in response to global knowledge gaps and the needs of our projects.
+Conduct research in response to global knowledge gaps and the needs of our programmes.

 Inform programmes